V-Rajasekar/README/Java/OCJP11/Part-II/Chapter18-Concurrency.md

       }
   }
 ```

-- Although all threads are created and executed at the same time each thread wait for its turn to increment and report back
+- Although all threads are created and executed at the same time each thread wait for its turn to increment the sheepCount and report back

-#### Synchronized methods
+### Synchronized methods

 - We can add the synchronized modifier to any instance method to synchronize automatically on the object itself.

 ```java